 The TS community strongly believes it is important to connect with each other locally or those interested in the same topic.
-TSSUS resource group leaders coordinate events that encourage socialization and sharing of experiences.
-Some groups are hosting online meetings until they can meet again in person.
-Resource group events are open to anyone with a TS affiliation although some events may be specific to a certain group, as only those with TS, You'll notice there on online-only groups as well listed as "online" instead of a state.
+TSSUS support group leaders coordinate events that encourage socialization and sharing of experiences.
+Events are open to anyone with a TS affiliation although some events may be specific to a certain group, as only those with TS, You'll notice there on online-only groups as well listed as "online" instead of a state.

 All TSSUS events are listed on the online calendar of events.

 Contact us if you are interested in connecting with a group leader, hosting a TSSUS one-time event, or have questions about events.

 We are the Alabama Support Group for the Turner Syndrome Society.
 Our focus is to provide basic support and resources to all those affected by Turner Syndrome.
 As a group, we want to raise awareness of Turner syndrome and fundraise for the Turner Syndrome Society.
 All are welcome!
 We meet twice a year at various locations throughout the state (event locations vary based on the type of event).
 We would love for you to join us.
 Please let us know how we can serve you!

 We are the Arizona Support Group for the Turner Syndrome Society.
 Our focus is to provide basic support and resources to all those affected by Turner Syndrome.
 As a group, we want to raise awareness of Turner syndrome and fundraise for the Turner Syndrome Society.
 All are welcome!
 We meet several times throughout the year at various locations throughout the state (event locations vary based on the type of event).
 We would love for you to join us.
 Please let us know how we can serve you!